Does Your Website Run On WordPress? How To Tell

 Which of the options below would you choose?

-B) The same eye-catching, professional-looking site, but at a much cheaper cost than the cost of getting option ”A”.
+B) The same eye-catching, professional-looking website, but at a cost that is significantly less than the cost of getting option “A” above.

-If you went with option ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an eye-catching website that will normally cost far less to build than websites built using website-building software … and how to tell the two apart!
+If you chose site “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with a beautiful website that could turn out to be far less expensive to build than websites built using a web building application … and how to tell these two types apart!

-WordPress is the world’s preferred online publishing platform and content management system (CMS).
-It is a flexible and powerful content management tool suitable for all businesses and non-technical users.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful and easy-to-use CMS suitable for ”non-techy” website owners.

-Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use, and offers an array of helpful functions that make your web site more effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, scalability, etc.
+Whether your reason for having a website is for personal blogging or business use, WordPress is easy enough for a beginner with no technical skills to use and manage, yet it offers a range of helpful extensions that make your web presence more effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, etc.

-Do you need to know if your website is powered by WordPress?
-Maybe you’ve come here because you’ve heard or read wonderful things about WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS application.
+Do you need to know if your website was built using WordPress?
+Maybe you’ve come to this page because you’ve heard about all of the great advantages of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other website application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?